-The point of ingress for the attack currently appears to be the shared patient registration system that is common to all HSE operated institutes.
+The point of ingress for the attack currently appears to be the shared patient registration system common to all HSE-operated institutes.
 It is suspected that a zero-day exploit was leveraged against this system to gain access and deploy the ransomware.
-Use of a zero-day exploit may be an indication of an Advanced Persistent Threat (APT) type of involvement, as often only these groups have the skills and resources required to successfully identify and exploit such vulnerabilities.
+A zero-day exploit may indicate an Advanced Persistent Threat (APT) type of involvement, as often only these groups have the skills and resources required to successfully identify and exploit such vulnerabilities.
 The presence of a Cobalt Strike Beacon was also suspected.
 Cobalt Strike is a tool used by threat actors to execute targeted attacks against enterprise environments.

 The Sapphire Security Operations Centre (SOC) is continuing to monitor the situation, engaging with our threat intelligence resources to identify threat indicators and will respond to developments and additional information as it becomes available.

 The threat indicators available for ‘Conti’ have been integrated into the SOC, with custom rules and alerting implemented.
-These rules will alert analysts to the presence of files related to ‘Conti’ as well as communication with C2 sites, URLs, specific user agents and changes to files indicating they have been encrypted by the ransomware.
-The Sapphire SOC is also monitoring activity from a vast array of tools used by attackers including Cobalt Strike.
+These rules will alert analysts to the presence of files related to ‘Conti’ and communication with C2 sites, URLs, specific user agents and changes to files indicating they have been encrypted by the ransomware.
+The Sapphire SOC also monitors activity from various tools attackers use, including Cobalt Strike.

-Sapphire will continue to gather threat intelligence from a range of sources, including from our threat intelligence partners who collect intelligence from open and closed sources.
-As more information becomes available, emphasis will shift from definable and known indicators such as hash values and IP addresses, to behavioural identification, helping to provide further detection when the specifics of the ransomware and indicators of compromise have been further changed or adapted.
+Sapphire will continue to gather threat intelligence from various sources, including our threat intelligence partners, who collect intelligence from open and closed sources.
+As more information becomes available, emphasis will shift from definable and known indicators, such as hash values and IP addresses, to behavioural identification, helping to provide further detection when the specifics of the ransomware and indicators of compromise have been further changed or adapted.

-- External Facing services, such as portals and registration pages and their hosts should be kept updated with the latest Operating System and application patches, and configured securely.
+- External Facing services, such as portals, registration pages, and hosts, should be kept updated with the latest Operating System and application patches and configured securely.

 - Internet-facing remote access should be restricted and placed behind a Next Generation Firewall, enforcing encryption and supporting multi-factor authentication.